How to Handle Mistakes

 When I speak Spanish, I don’t care if I make mistakes or not.
 The reason why I don’t care about mistakes is simple.
 When I learnt my native language, I didn’t care about making mistakes, either.
 So why should I care now?
 My main goal when I use any language is to express my ideas.
 That is all.

 I know that when I read a lot, speak and do shadowing, my Spanish will be better and better.

 I know that this can sound incredibly simple but it is my opinion.
 This is what I have found after many years of both teaching and learning languages.
 It works very well for me and many of my students.
 When I speak, I only concentrate on speaking.

 At the moment I know 1500 words in Spanish.
-It is the level of a two years old child.
+It is the level of a two-year-old child.

 Now most of you know about 2000 words, so it is absolutely OK to make mistakes time to time.
-When you continue using English, there will be less and less mistakes in your speaking.
+When you continue using English, there will be fewer and fewer mistakes in your speaking.